• Join the TONMO community and connect with fellow cephalopod enthusiasts! Register now (it's free)

 rusty

-Thanks a lot for your every-flowing advice :smile: But sadly, I won't be able to get an octo afterall due to unforeseen circumstances like being disallowed to keep one :cry: Still, I'm sure that all the advice I've got will be extremely helpful in the future...So I guess I'll have to wait till then.
-Do share your experiences with me though, haha, it's an advantage to be well-prepared before going to "war" :wink:
+Thanks a lot for your every-flowing advice :) But sadly, I won't be able to get an octo afterall due to unforeseen circumstances like being disallowed to keep one :cry: Still, I'm sure that all the advice I've got will be extremely helpful in the future...So I guess I'll have to wait till then.
+Do share your experiences with me though, haha, it's an advantage to be well-prepared before going to "war" :wink2:

 Shop Amazon